natalieparde/website/_includes/section__team.md

 &nbsp;

-**I do not currently have any open, funded positions for Summer or Fall 2024.**  If/when additional funded positions become available, I will post the application here.
+**I do not currently have any open, funded positions for Spring 2025.**  If/when additional funded positions become available, I will post the application here.

 &nbsp;